-Now to calculate the revenue impact by a one-point increase in customer satisfaction, let’s assume that the average spend per customer is $500.
+Now to calculate the revenue impact of a one-point increase in customer satisfaction, let’s assume that the average spend per customer is $500.

 Now, the customer who chose 1 or 2 had an issue with the customer service live chat, and they improved it.
 Now, 750 customers scored 4 or 5 in their CSAT survey.
 200 scored 3, and 50 scored 1 or 2.

 Now the CSAT score has increased to 75%.